Holiday Gift Guides

 Apply for new affiliates.
 If you find a product you love and want to promote, then apply to be an affiliate for that product.
 Reach out to people and ask if they have an affiliate program.
 If they don’t, who knows but they might create one because you asked!

 Keep your number of items small.
 This is best for several reasons.
 First, nobody wants to even click on a post that says something like, “80 Christmas Gift Ideas for Kids.”
-Second, it makes for an attention grabbing Pinterest graphic.
-“10 Best Board Games for Preschoolers” is an attention getting post title.People don’t want to think...just tell them what to buy.Click To Tweet
+Second, it makes for an attention-grabbing Pinterest graphic.
+“10 Best Board Games for Preschoolers” is attention-getting post title.People don’t want to think...just tell them what to buy.Click To Tweet

 Be specific in your recommendations.
 Don’t recommend Legos.
 Talk about which line of Legos your own child loves, and link to specific products within that line.
 If it’s Star Wars Legos, tell your reader exactly which set to start with for the age range in your gift guide, and link to that set.

 People don’t want to think…just tell them what to buy.

 Include a wide range of products for different budgets.
 Even if your readers are very budget conscious, like Angela’s are, you are trying to attract the general population on Pinterest; keep in mind that these people will be coming from various backgrounds and financial situations.

 When creating your Pinterest graphics for your guides, be sure to have a link at the bottom of the graphics to your gift guides page.
 And at the bottom of that page, link to all of your other gift guide pages.
 See example.